‘Dance Moms’ Rumor: Season 8 Happening With A Completely New Cast, No The Irreplaceables

 If Dance Moms Season 8 is indeed happening with a completely new ensemble, it is unclear at the moment how fans who followed the show since the beginning will feel about such a big change.

-Viewers have grown attached to the original cast members who they have watched grow up over the past few years.
+Viewers have grown attached to the original cast members whom they have watched grow up over the past few years.
 Seeing a new crop of dancers might affect the chances of Dance Moms in staying on the air.

 However, it also gives the opportunity for the show to get a much-needed fresh start in Dance Moms Season 8 following the drama behind the scenes that led to the departure of many cast members.